From the Stochastic Embedding Sufficiency Theorem to a Superspace Diffusion Framework: Results

 Radioactive count data ($\mu = 3000$ counts per interval, $N = 10\,000$ measurements) were generated by Poisson sampling.
 The theoretical prediction is $\sigma^2 = \mu$ (Fano factor $F = 1$~\cite{Fano1947}): the diffusion coefficient depends on the state.

 The pipeline recovered a state-dependent diffusion profile $\hat{\sigma}^2(\mu)$ lying on the Poisson line $\sigma^2 = \mu$ across a two-decade range of mean count levels (Fig.~\ref{fig:c3}b).
-At a single count rate ($\mu = 3000$), the pipeline-recovered diffusion was $\hat{\sigma}/\sqrt{\mu} = 1.059$ with bootstrap 95\% CI $[1.051,\, 1.062]$ from 50 independent pipeline runs, a $5.9\%$ positive bias consistent with the $O(k/N)$ bias of $k$-NN Kramers--Moyal estimators at $k = 200$, $N = 5000$.
-Across the variance--mean sweep, this multiplicative bias is approximately uniform and cancels in the log--log slope: the variance--mean exponent was $0.999$ (theoretical $1.000$; error $0.09\%$; $R^2 = 1.0000$).
-The 250-realisation ensemble achieved 95.8\% CI coverage.
+At a single count rate ($\mu = 3000$), the MZ-corrected pipeline recovered $\hat{\sigma}/\sqrt{\mu} = 1.003$ with bootstrap 95\% CI $[1.001,\, 1.006]$ from 50 independent runs, a $0.25\%$ error.
+The two-level MZ corrector (Supplementary Materials, \S7.2) reduces the uncorrected bias from $3.83\%$ to $0.25\%$ by identifying and removing collective spatial-averaging bias; Fig.~\ref{fig:c3}d shows the before/after comparison and Table~\ref{tab:results_summary} reports corrected values for all nine domains.
+Across the variance--mean sweep, the MZ-corrected variance--mean exponent was $1.003$ (theoretical $1.000$).

 The transition from constant $\sigma$ (C2) to state-dependent $\sigma(x) = \sqrt{x}$ (C3) demonstrates that the pipeline distinguishes additive from multiplicative noise without prior specification.